 The legendary Guns N’ Roses guitarist Slash was responsible for many amazing classic guitar riffs.
-And in 2010 he revealed his 10 favorite guitar riffs of all time.
+And in 2010 in an interview with Paste Magazine he revealed his 10 favorite guitar riffs of all time.
 Citing bands like Beatles, Van Halen and Metallica.

 “It’s trippy, it’s bluesy.
 It’s light, and then it gets real heavy.
 And it’s all because they had two separate recordings that weren’t going well, so they mashed ‘em together.
 Classic.”